rubel75/BerryPI/tutorials/tutorial2/readme.txt

 [ BerryPi ] Total Phase in the unit of 2*pi [2*pi modulo]: [1.4444444466908883, 1.4444444597055879, 0.9779037963902364]
 [ BerryPi ] Total Phase Remapped in the unit of 2*pi [-pi to +pi]: [-0.5555555533091117, -0.5555555402944121, 0.9779037963902364]

-Here three total phase (sum of electronic and ionic phase)  values corresponds to X,Y and Z components of polarization, respectively.
-As the structure has only been perturbed in Z direction, only Z component of polarization has to be considered.
+Here three total phase (sum of electronic and ionic phase)  values corresponds to X,Y and Z components of total phase, respectively.
+As the structure has only been perturbed in Z direction, only Z component of total phase has to be considered.

 Note: The total phase has been reported twice for different pi wrapping approaches.
 In this particular case both the phase values are the identical which is generally may not be the case.

 2 Case lambda2
-Calculation of polarization for state where the As atom has been displaced by -0.01 (fractional coordinate) from its equilibrium position.
+Calculation of total phase for state where the As atom has been displaced by -0.01 (fractional coordinate) from its equilibrium position.

 2.1 Copy all files from lambda1 to lambda2 directory